Wedding of Nicholas II and Alexandra Feodorovna: Marriage

 At 11:30 am, on the morning of the wedding, Nicholas departed the Anichkov Palace in an open landau to the Winter Palace, in the company of his sixteen-year-old brother, Grand Duke Michael.
-Soon after, Nicholas's mother departed for the Sergeivsky Palace in a closed coach, the St. Petersburg residence of Grand Duke Sergei and Grand Duchess Elizabeth, to bring Alexandra to the Winter Palace.
+Soon after, Nicholas's mother departed in a closed coach for the Sergeivsky Palace, the St. Petersburg residence of Grand Duke Sergei and Grand Duchess Elizabeth, to bring Alexandra to the Winter Palace.

 At the Winter Palace, Alexandra was dressed in her wedding dress and imperial mantle.
 Her Honiton lace veil had been designed by her maternal grandfather Prince Albert and had been worn at the weddings of her mother, Princess Alice (who died in 1878 when Alexandra was six), and her sisters.
 She also wore the traditional Romanov Imperial Nuptial Crown, a 475 carat necklace and matching earrings that had belonged to Catherine the Great.
 Across her body, she wore the star and sash of the Order of St. Andrei.

 At 12:10, the procession into the Great Church began, with canons of the Peter and Paul Fortress announcing the beginning of the ceremonies.
 Marie Feodorovna led the procession, accompanying her daughter-in-law to be, with Nicholas walking behind them in his Hussar's uniform, complete with his medals and the orange sash of the Order of Hesse und Bei Rhein.
 Along with the Romanov Grand Dukes and Duchess, foreign royal relatives processed into the church, headed up by Nicholas's maternal grandfather, King Christian IX of Denmark.
 Other relatives included King George I and Queen Olga of Greece (uncle and aunt of Nicholas), and their son, George, the Prince and Princess of Wales (uncle and aunt to both Nicholas and Alexandra), and their eldest surviving son, George, the Duke of York, the Duke and Duchess of Saxe-Coburg-Gotha (uncle and aunt of both Nicholas and Alexandra).
 Alexandra's brother, Ernest Louis, had come from Germany, as had one of her sisters, Princess Irene, and her husband, Prince Heinrich of Prussia.